Arizona grinds out 28-14 win over Texas Tech

 TUCSON, Ariz.
+(AP) — Arizona scored one touchdown on a bursting run, hit some chunk plays in the passing game.

+When it mattered most, the Wildcats played the power game — and Texas Tech was helpless to stop them.

-(AP) — Khalil Tate accounted for 314 yards and two touchdowns, Gary Brightwell capped a late 99-yard drive with his second touchdown run and Arizona grinded out a 28-14 win over Texas Tech Saturday night.
+Arizona ran the ball 13 straight times during a 99-yard drive in the fourth quarter and Gary Brightwell capped it with his second touchdown, lifting the Wildcats to a 28-14 win over Texas Tech Saturday night.

-Arizona (2-1) hit a few chunk plays passing, but it was the ground game that made the difference.
+“They imposed their will on us,” Red Raiders coach Matt Wells said.
+“That’s tough to take.”

+Khalil Tate accounted for 314 yards and two touchdowns, including an 84-yard run, and Arizona (2-1) racked up 499 total yards in what was expected to be an offensive showcase in the desert.

-The Wildcats ran for 314 yards and went 99 yards in 13 plays — all rushes — to set up Brightwell’s second touchdown, a 1-yard run with four minutes left.
+Backed up to their 1-yard line in the fourth quarter, the Wildcats ran the ball right down the Red Raiders’ throat, 13 times in all until Brightwell scored on a 1-yard run with four minutes left.

-Tate scored on an 84-yard run and finished with 129 yards on 17 carries to help overcome three turnovers.
+“To go 99 yards to win the game, that is a step that should give us confidence heading into conference play,” Arizona coach Kevin Sumlin said.

-Arizona also bounced back from shaky defensive performances its first two games, keeping Texas Tech’s vaunted passing game under control most of the night.
+The Wildcats also bounced back from shaky defensive performances their first two games, keeping Texas Tech’s vaunted passing game under control most of the night.

 Alan Bowman threw for 311 yards and hit McLane Mannix on an 8-yard touchdown to put the Red Raiders (2-1) up 14-13 in the third quarter.